 - Search & Valuation reports of the property to be mortgaged

 - In case of existing commercial units, if the loan is demanded expansion, audited financial statements like B/S, P & L A/c etc are demanded by the Banks.

 - Decide which farm activity you will be establishing.

 - Register your company

-- Make a detailed business/project plan for the dairy farm (include a bank loan request too in the proposal and very much of your loan getting sanctioned depends upon this draft).
+- Make a detailed business/project plan for the dairy farm (include a bank loan request to in the proposal and very much of your loan getting sanctioned depends upon this draft).

-- Submit your request to any bank which are eligible for refinance from NABARD.
+- Submit your request to any bank which is eligible for refinancing from NABARD.